Thomas Bilotti

-Thomas "Tommy" Bilotti (March 23, 1940 – December 16, 1985) was an American mobster who was briefly underboss of the Gambino crime family in New York City.
+Thomas Bilotti (March 23, 1940 – December 16, 1985) was an American mobster who was briefly the underboss of the Gambino crime family in New York City.
 His promotion helped trigger the 1985 assassination of Gambino boss Paul Castellano; Bilotti was killed as part of the assassination.

 Criminal career

 The son of Italian immigrants Lillian (née Rosso) and Anthony Bilotti, he was born on the Staten Island borough of New York City.
 As a young man, Bilotti became an associate in the crew of John "Johnny D" D'Alessio, a caporegime in the Gambino crime family who controlled illegal gambling and other rackets on Staten Island.

 He later became a criminal associate of John's brothers Alexander "Pope" D'Alessio and Michael "Mikey D" D'Alessio.
 Bilotti also spent time as the chauffeur and bodyguard of Alexander "The Ox" DeBrizzi, an uncle of the D'Alessio brothers who controlled the Staten Island waterfront for the Gambino crime family.
-He became an integral member of the D'Alessio crew and was involved in labor racketeering, extortion and loansharking.
+He further became an integral member of the D'Alessio crew and was involved in labor racketeering, extortion and loansharking.

 In 1969, Bilotti was arrested on Staten Island on a felony charge of possessing stolen property.
-He gained a reputation for violence.
-In one incident, Bilotti assaulted Colombo crime family associate Robert Pate.
+He gained a reputation for violence, such as in one incident, he assaulted Colombo crime family associate Robert Pate.
 The Federal Bureau of Investigation (FBI) agents Joseph O’Brien and Andris Kurins described Bilotti in the book Boss of Bosses: The Fall of the Godfather: The FBI and Paul Castellano as: "He was basically a pit bull with shoes on.
 If he had a business ability beyond choreographing a shakedown or calculating the interest owed on shylock loans, it didn't show.
 In a milieu not known for its conversational finesse, Bilotti distinguished himself by spluttering inarticulateness...
 He was short – five feet seven.
 He was stubby – a rock-solid two-twenty.
 He wore a bad toupée.
 He had no tact, no charm, no sense of humor.
 He had a big mouth, and his piggish eyes were too close together.
 To the concept of self-control he was a stranger".
-Bilotti was a reputed hitman for the D'Alessio crew, and was allegedly involved in at least eleven murders.
+Bilotti was also a reputed hitman for the D'Alessio crew, and was allegedly involved in at least eleven murders.